barricklab/breseq/src/doc/installation.rst

 * GCC (C++ compiler) already installed on many systems
 * Perl (version 5.8 or higher) already installed on many systems
 * R Statistical Programming Language (version 2.10 or higher)
-* Boost

-To install each missing dependency, visit the respective web pages linked above and follow the instructions for your platform.
+To install each missing dependency, use your system's package manager or visit the respective web pages linked above and follow the instructions for your platform.

 MacOSX Instructions
 ********************

-You must have administrator privileges to install :program:`breseq`.
-We recommend that you first install the package manager `MacPorts <http://www.macports.org/>`_.
+You must have administrator privileges to install :program:`breseq` using these instructions.
+We recommend that you use the package manager `MacPorts <http://www.macports.org/>`_.

-* :program:`GCC`: Download the :program:`Developer tools` package from http://developer.apple.com/tools/ to install GCC.
+* :program:`GCC`: Download and install the :program:`Developer tools` package from http://developer.apple.com/tools/.
 * :program:`Perl`: is already installed on MacOSX systems.
 * :program:`R`: install with :program:`MacPorts` command: ``%% sudo port install R``
-* :program:`Boost`: install with :program:`MacPorts` command: ``%% sudo port install boost``

 2. Build :program:`breseq`
 ----------------------------